angela695/delta-demo/README.md

 # delta-demo
-for git and github practice
+for git and github practice.